jss367/jss367.github.io/_posts/2020-06-12-Data-Augmentation-with-Albumentations.md

 ---
 layout: post
 title: "Data Augmentation with Albumentations"
+description: "A walkthrough with lots of images of the albumentations library for data augmentation"
+feature-img: "assets/img/rainbow.jpg"
+thumbnail: "assets/img/dark_path.jpg"
 tags: [Python, Data Augmentation, Deep Learning]
 ---

-This notebook is going to demonstrate the [albumentations](https://albumentations.ai/) library.
+This post is going to demonstrate the [albumentations](https://albumentations.ai/) library.

 ```python